au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 **Occurrence**: 1

-**Allowed values**: *Controlled list*
+**Allowed values**: *Controlled list derived from identifier.registrationAgency.schemaUri*

 * ``https://ror.org/038sjwq14`` [The Australian Research Data Commons]
 * ``https://ror.org/009vhk114`` [SURF]

 **Note**: Registration Agencies must have, acquire, or be assigned RORs.
 The Registration Agency identifier must be set as a default in each installation of the RAiD Service software.
 The Registration Authority maintains the list of Registration Agencies.

-.. _1.2.1-identifier.registrationAgencyId.schemaUri:
+.. _1.3.2-identifier.registrationAgencyId.schemaUri:

-1.2.1 identifier.registrationAgencyId.schemaUri
+1.3.2 identifier.registrationAgency.schemaUri
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Definition**: The URI of the Identifier scheme used to identify RAiD Registration Agencies.